 1.2.4.d For Epic Event sales, Epic may occasionally work with sellers to temporarily lower the base price of a product for a limited period of time, but this will only be done by mutual agreement.

 1.3.a Images must accurately display the relevant functionality or contents of the product.

 1.3.b Images must not display any unlicensed third-party copyrighted material.

-1.3.c Images must be clearly labeled to clarify if the assets displayed were visually edited outside of the Unreal Engine.
+1.3.c Images must be clearly labeled to clarify if the assets displayed were rendered outside of the Unreal Engine.